 H4 headlines are displayed as 16px

 Padding becomes fixed at 20px on the left and right of content blocks if the content block has any padding on desktop view.
+This is to prevent too much padding that may look good on desktop view but won't work well on mobile devices.

 For content blocks with no padding on desktop view, padding will be kept at zero on mobile view.